Breaking GUT Groups in F-Theory

 \newsubsection{Operators of dimension six}

-Assuming we have engineered the dimension four and five operators leading to proton decay to be absent, we now turn to the dimension six operators (the four-fermi terms).
+Assuming we have engineered the dimension four and five operators leading to proton decay to be sufficiently suppressed, we now turn to the dimension six operators (the four-fermi terms).
 These can be mediated by massive gauge bosons in the representation $({\bf 2},{\bf 3})_{-5/6}$.
-The internal wave functions of these particles are scalar fields supported in the bulk of the 7-brane.\footnote{To be fair, the internal wave functions for the longitudinal modes of these gauge bosons are exact one-forms on $S_2$, but as we consider couplings to conserved currents these modes are not relevant.} We will follow the formulation of \cite{Friedmann:2002ty}, making adjustments for the $F$-theory setting.
+The internal wave functions of these particles are scalar fields supported in the bulk of the 7-brane.\footnote{To be fair, as seen in section \ref{OneLoopKK} the internal wave functions for the longitudinal modes of these gauge bosons are exact one-forms on $S_2$.
+As we consider couplings to conserved currents, these modes are not relevant.} We will follow the formulation of \cite{Friedmann:2002ty}, making adjustments for the $F$-theory setting.